vitest-dev/eslint-plugin-vitest/docs/rules/prefer-mock-promise-shorthand.md

-# Prefer mock resolved/rejected shorthands for promises (`vitest/prefer-mock-promise-shorthand`)
+# Enforce mock resolved/rejected shorthands for promises (`vitest/prefer-mock-promise-shorthand`)

 ⚠️ This rule _warns_ in the 🌐 `all` config.